Mega Man V (1994 video game): Plot

-The game opens in an unspecified year in the 21st century ("20XX AD"), several months after the events of Mega Man IV and another failure by the infamous Dr. Wily to conquer the world.
-Mega Man and his sister Roll are strolling through a grassy field, when they are confronted by a mysterious robot who calls himself Terra.
-Mega Man attempts to fight Terra, only to find that his "Mega Buster" arm cannon has no effect on him.
-Mega Man is knocked unconscious, and powerful robots calling themselves the "Stardroids" attack Earth, defeating numerous robots, including Robot Masters from previous Mega Man games.
-Waking up in Dr. Light's laboratory, Mega Man is presented with the new and powerful "Mega Arm" to help him fight the Stardroids in his newest mission to save the planet.
+The game opens in an unspecified year in the 21st century ("20XX AD"), several months after the events of Mega Man IV and another failure by the infamous Dr. Wily to conquer the world, with Ballade sacrificing his own life to help Mega Man escape the Wily Battleship.
+One day, Mega Man and his sister Roll are strolling through a grassy field, when they are confronted by a mysterious robot who calls himself Terra.
+Mega Man attempts to fight Terra, only to find that his "Mega Buster" arm cannon has no effect on him due to the alien material he's made of.
+Unable to damage Terra, Mega Man gets defeated and falls unconscious.
+Meanwhile, Terra and other eight powerful robots he's the leader of, the "Stardroids", attack Earth, and with Mega Man defeated, no one can stop them, taking control of the cities in just a few hours.
+Waking up in Dr. Light's laboratory, Mega Man is equipped with a new and powerful alternative weapon, the "Mega Arm", to help him fight the Stardroids in his newest mission to save the planet.
+During his battles, he is also helped by a new robot companion created by Dr. Light, Tango the cat.

-After defeating all the Stardroids, including Terra (after he tells Mega Man he has meddled in his plans for the last time), Mega Man finds out that his archenemy Dr. Wily was ordering them to dominate Earth.
-Mega Man sets off to the mad scientist's new base, the Wily Star (a reference to the Death Star) to stop him.
-In the base, Mega Man has rematches with four foes from his previous adventures (Enker, Quint, Punk, and Ballade).
-Wily releases an ancient robot called Sunstar to destroy Mega Man.
+After defeating all the Stardroids, Mega Man locates Terra (who tells him that he has meddled in his plans for the last time) in a distant celestial body and has a rematch with him, but this time, he comes out victorious.
+However, Mega Man finds out that his archenemy Dr. Wily was ordering them to dominate Earth.
+Mega Man sets off to the mad scientist's new space base, the Wily Star (a reference to the Death Star) to stop him.
+In the base, Mega Man has rematches with four foes from his previous adventures (Enker, Quint, Punk, and Ballade) as well as all of the Stardroids (minus Terra).
+Then, after Mega Man defeats Dr. Wily in a battle, Wily releases an ancient robot called Sunstar to destroy Mega Man.
 However, Sunstar attacks Wily instead, and then turns his attention to Mega Man.

-Mega Man wins the battle and tries to convince Sunstar to be repaired by Dr. Light.
-However, Sunstar is already too badly damaged, and minutes later he explodes, taking the Wily Star with him.
+After a tough battle, Mega Man defeats Sunstar and tries to convince him to be repaired by Dr. Light.
+Sunstar is surprised by his kindness towards an enemy who just tried to kill him, and in response, Mega Man explains to him his ideals of a world of everlasting peace where humans and robots cohexist in harmony, which moves Sunstar, as peace was impossible in his time.
+However, he's too badly damaged from the battle, and knowing that he won't live to see it, Sunstar blows himself up, sacrificing his life to destroy the Wily Star as a way to help Mega Man achieve his goal.
 Mega Man escapes using Rush.
 He walks through a field, pondering the recent events, when Wily makes one last, unsuccessful attack.
 The game ends with Mega Man chasing Wily off the screen.